dhylands/rshell/README.md

 # Installation

+rshell.py needs Python3.
+All of my testing was done using version 3.4.0.

 rshell.py needs getch.py and pyboard.py.
 There is a copy of getch.py and
 pyboard.py in this repository, in the same directory that rshell.py came from.